korymath/talk-generator/README.md

 - Fill in `WIKIHOW_USERNAME` with your username, and `WIKIHOW_PASSWORD` with your password.

 ### Common Errors/Warnings:

+#### prawcore.exceptions.ResponseException: received 401 HTTP response
+From the [Reddit API documentation](https://github.com/reddit-archive/reddit/wiki/OAuth2#retrieving-the-access-token), it sounds like the 401 error is given when your client id/secret are incorrect.
+Are you using the correct values from the app page?

 #### BeautifulSoup lxml warning
 * Add parser for BeautifulSoup